-A maximum of two Sy Syms School of Business courses may count toward this category. - \ Check the catalog and/or course schedule for prerequisites. - \\ Hebrew is not considered a foreign language. - \\\ Each major emphasizes writing in the area.
+A maximum of two Sy Syms School of Business courses may count toward this category.

+- Check the catalog and/or course schedule for prerequisites. - Hebrew is not considered a foreign language. - Each major includes a writing intensive course emphasizing writing in the major area.